MichielDerhaeg/build-linux/README.md

 *This started out as a personal project to build a very small Linux based operating system that has very few moving parts but is still very complete and useful.
-Along the way of figuring out how to get the damn thing to boot and making it do something useful I learned quite alot.
+Along the way of figuring out how to get the damn thing to boot and making it do something useful I learned quite a lot.
 Too much time has been spent reading very old and hard to find documentation.
 Or when there was none, the source code of how other people were doing it.
 So I thought, why not share what I have learned.*